qasimahmed321/pokedex/README.md

  - [Composer](https://getcomposer.org/)
  - git

- You will also need to set your document root as pokedex' root.
+ You will also need to set your document root as pokedex' directory.

  This source is made using the Slim framework.
 Templates made with Twig using Bootstrap for styling.